gaurav1780/comp1010practicalClassMaterial/week 01 - introduction/workshopIntroduction.md

     - if the boolean value is `true`, return the square of the integer
     - if the boolean value is `false`,
 		- if the integer is positive, return the integer itself
-		- if the integer is positive, return negative of the integer
+		- if the integer is not positive, return negative of the integer

 ## STORAGE OF ARRAYS